MoCoMakers/docker_streamlit/README.md

 ├── Dockerfile
 ├── LICENSE
 ├── README.md
+├── run_nfstreamlit.sh
 └── app -> ../nf_streamlit/app/  (soft link)
 ```

+**Important:** The `nf_streamlit/app/` directory contains the **live data folder** and should be mounted as a volume when running the container to ensure the application has access to current data.

 To deploy you first need to click on "Use this template" and then simply log into your Digital Ocean account and click on "Apps" -> "Launch Your App" -> "Github" and select the corresponding Github repository.